quasipedia/atc-ng/docs/contribute/entities.rst

 *human friendly data serialization standard*, and this means that is very straightforward to create new entities or modify the existing ones.

-You can have a preview of how the yaml files look like for each of the implemented entities by browsing through the `appropriate folder`_ of the main repo.
+You can have a preview of how the YAML files look like for each of the implemented entities by browsing through the `appropriate folder`_ of the main repository.

 .. _`appropriate folder`: https://github.com/quasipedia/atc-ng/tree/master/entities/data